Packaging Request #3317

 would increase its desirability

-Updated by wael 2 days ago
+Updated by wael over 1 year ago

 I've managed to package and test the PSF version on the console, it works fine (and looks better than terminus IMO, as it is slimmer).